vis-kid/octopress_drafts_previewer/source/_posts/2016-03-03-Visial-Design-101.markdown

 ###### This screenshot of the Reddit index page is maybe not the best example of well crafted design—especially in the sense of establishing a clear and strong hierarchy.
 Reddit is one of these cases where the success of the site and design are not closely related I feel.
 It has an authentic ring to it, by being messy I mean, but I often wish their user experience would be enhanced by working more on their design.
 Wouldn’t need much to establish a better visual hierarchy.

 As we covered before, you don’t want things to look equally important.
 That way your viewer would have a harder time to digest your content.
-Instead create various level of importance that emphasise the overall structure of your composition.
+Instead create various level of importance that emphasize the overall structure of your composition.
 One strategy that works pretty much always is: the bigger the size, the bigger the importance.
 These differences in size or whatever should be significant differences only, avoid going overboard.
 After you achieved a basic hierarchy through size and spacing, you can bring color to the mix.
 This can help emphasize certain elements even more.
 If you work the other way around, starting with color, you make your job unnecessarily harder—or at least less effective.

 {% img /images/Design_101/Visual_Design/Hierarchy/github-trending.png %}